physicist86/physicist86/README.md

 <!---visitors](https://visitor-badge.glitch.me/badge?page_id=page.id) -->

-My languages are: C/C++, Python, Go, Javascript, and Swift.
+My languages are: C/C++, Python, Go, Javascript, and Swift but I'm, always learning and easily able to adapt.
+Code is logic anyways, the only thing different is syntax and type.
 I'm learning TensorFlow by building projects on Google Colab.
 My interests are in mathematical cryptography and optimization.
 I am a huge data science nerd and I hope one day to land a career in data science/ analytics.

 My favorite python libraries are Matplotlib, SciKit, and turtle.py - i've drawn ![](amongUs)(https://replit.com/@physicist86/AmongUs)